Introducing Puppy Number Two

 Final Thoughts

-Introducing a new puppy to an older dog is a big step, but they can become great companions with patience and the right approach.
+Introducing a new puppy to an older dog is a big step, but with patience and the right approach, they can become great companions.
 By setting clear boundaries, providing positive reinforcement, and allowing time for the relationship to grow, you’re setting your dogs up for a lifetime of friendship.

 Enjoy the journey — and get ready for double the tail wags, snuggles, and fun!